ZOZI was a company providing special deals on local activities with independent vendors and wholesale equipment to help you get out there.

 Putting design into action with ZOZI's in-house developers.

-My team and I designed a brand guidelines of our assets that aids the ZOZI's team in developing our components.
+My team and I created a design system of our assets to aid the ZOZI's engineering team

 Building a brand by building up others.